SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * need to test branch, not master!

+* disable cloning taxonomies?? backdoor to creating a draft taxonomy (although it works, so perhaps we leave it)

 * clean up logs, ensure exceptions are getting logged correctly, switch any remaining logs over to params

 * these tests failing on the build server due to culture issues: